uvaai/dpr/_schedules/2 Spring 2026/index.md

 #### Part-time students

-If you are a part-time student, you can just follow the part of the daily schedule intended for your half of the program.
-You should still attend the group seminars with the other students, but can otherwise choose which days you are present and which days of practical assistance combine best with your own schedule.
+If you are a part-time student, you can just follow the *Data Processing and Representations* half of the daily schedule.
+You should still attend the group seminars with the other students, as scheduled [here](https://datanose.nl/#course[136815]), but can otherwise choose which of your daily practical assistance slots combine best with your own schedule.

 ### Absences and calling in sick